after12am/jquery.tween.js/README.md

 * support `2d/3d` transformation
 * support `loopback` which helps you to make infinite loop animation easily
 * support `prefix free` which free you from vendor prefix hell
-+ support `filter aliases` which applies filter effects more easily

 ## Notes